apuunDTU/ECHO-Lab---test4/README.md

    - For bullet points: Use an array []
    - For paragraphs: Use a string with <p> tags
    - For single line text: Use a plain string

+   If you want to change the titles of the different sections you can use this part:

+sectionTitles: {
+       topics: "Research Areas",
+       lessons: "Key Learnings",
+       collaborators: "Team Members"
+     }

 3. **Add Your Project Image**
    - Put your project image in the `Assets` folder.
 You can go to the folder assets and click upload new.